Learning Preference-Based Objectives from Clinical Narratives for Dynamic Sepsis Treatment: Introduction

 Reinforcement learning (RL) provides a principled framework for modeling such sequential decision-making problems, where policies are optimized to maximize long-term outcomes.
 Prior work has demonstrated the potential of RL in critical care settings, including applications in sepsis management, ventilation strategies, and hemodynamic control \cite{komorowski2018artificial, raghu2017continuous, roggeveen2021transatlantic}.
 However, a central challenge remains reward specification, which defines the objective optimized by the learned policy.

 Most clinical RL approaches rely on simplified reward functions based on terminal outcomes (e.g., mortality) or a limited set of physiological proxies.
-While informative, these signals provide only a partial view of patient trajectories and fail to capture important aspects such as recovery dynamics, treatment burden, and clinical stability.
-Handcrafted intermediate rewards partially address this limitation but introduce heuristic assumptions and are highly sensitive to design choices, often leading to inconsistent or poorly aligned policy behavior \cite{luo2024reinforcement, liang2025methods}.
-More broadly, specifying reward functions in complex clinical environments remains fundamentally challenging.
+While informative, these signals provide only a partial view of patient trajectories and often fail to capture broader aspects of recovery, treatment burden, and clinical progression.
+Handcrafted intermediate rewards partially address this limitation but introduce heuristic assumptions and remain highly sensitive to reward design choices, often leading to inconsistent policy behavior \cite{luo2024reinforcement, liang2025methods}.
+As a result, specifying clinically meaningful reward functions in complex healthcare settings remains fundamentally challenging.

 An alternative is to infer reward functions from preferences rather than explicitly defining them.
 Preference-based approaches learn from comparative evaluations of trajectories \cite{brown2019extrapolating}, allowing reward functions to reflect relative outcome quality instead of fixed endpoints.
 However, existing methods typically rely on manually collected annotations, which are costly and difficult to scale in healthcare settings.